karimarttila/go/simpleserver/README.md

 | Python        |      8 |    530 |      5 |    317 |  847 |   1.0 |  1  |

 So, Python is the winner in both Marttila Lines of Code Index and Marttila Productivity Index.
 Clojure doesn't lose that much, productivity being the same, but MLCI being just 10% higher.
 Javascript loses in productivity quite a bit taking some 3x more implementation time and MLCI is some 30% higher.
-Go breaks the rule between correlation between MLCI and MPI - MLCI is 90% higher but MPI is only 2x.
+Go breaks the rule of correlation between MLCI and MPI - MLCI is 90% higher but MPI is only 2x.
 And Java performs worst of all: MLCI is 140% higher and MPI is 4x.

 # Performance